 Fall Semester (all Programs): The Fall Semester ordinarily runs from late August until mid-December.
 Classes in Track I of the Master Programs are offered in the hybrid format and ordinarily meet Mondays, Tuesdays, Wednesdays, and Thursdays.
-Classes in the Track II of the Master Programs are offered online and ordinarily meet on Fridays between 6:00 p.m. and 10:30 p.m. and Saturdays between 8:00 a.m. and 5:00 p.m.
-Classes in the DMin Program are online and ordinarily meet one Monday per month from 9:00 a.m. until 5:00 p.m., and one week each January and July.
+Classes in the Track II of the Master Programs are offered online and ordinarily meet on Fridays between 6:00 p.m. and 10:30 p.m. and Saturdays between 8:00 a.m. and 3:00 p.m.
+Classes in the D.Min Program are online and ordinarily meet one Monday per month from 9:00 a.m. until 5:00 p.m., and one week each January and July.
 Month long intensive are sometimes scheduled in August.

 Spring Semester (all Programs): The Spring Semester begins with a January Intensive Term.
-This sub-term consists of one or two weeks Master and one-week DMin electives in the intensive format.
+This sub-term consists of one or two weeks Master and one-week D.Min electives in the intensive format.
 The regular Spring Semester ordinarily runs from late January until mid-May.
 The class meeting times are the same as in the Fall Semester.
-DMin intensive online courses are sometimes offered in January and March.
+D.Min intensive online courses are sometimes offered in January, February and/or March.

 Summer Intensive Term: The Summer Intensive Master Term runs for three weeks in June.
-The DMin July Intensive Term runs for one week in early July.
+The D.Min July Intensive Term runs for one week in early July.
 Students register for electives in the intensive format.